rushills/ask-the-book/content/blog/building-great-ream.md

 Remember, leading by example is not about being perfect, but about consistently demonstrating your values and inspiring others to do the same.
 By embodying your "why" and creating a culture of purpose, you can motivate and empower your team to take action and achieve great things.
 [1]

-You can ask the book as well with [tema-editor.app](https://www.tema-editor.app)

 # References

 1 - Title: Start with Why: How Great Leaders Inspire Everyone to Take Action,